ChesterHsieh/ChesterHsieh.github.io/_posts/2018-11-16-TensorFlowOverView.md

     DeepLearning
    Tensorflow
 ---
+## Prerequisite
+This article is try to bring those who has basic knowledge about the deep learning and neural network.
+I strong recommend the courser form
 ## Hello World
 Tensorflow progress day to day.
 In the first case I try to understand is MNIST image classification.